This is the complete list of features currently available in Yag.

 - Fog of war

-- Pawns can be selected individually with a click, or as a group, using a circle of selection.
+- Pawns can be selected individually with a click, or as a group, using a selection tool.

 - All actions (copy-paste, delete, equip weapons, move, mount/dismount, rescale, etc.) are always performed on every selected pawns, allowing fast preparation/modification even for large groups of pawns.